-Preview: 2022 Porsche 911 GT3 revealed with 502 hp, available manual
+Preview: 2022 Porsche 911 GT3 revealed with 502 hp, sub-7:00 Nurburgring time

 2022 Porsche 911 GT3

 Buyers will be able to choose between a 6-speed manual or a 7-speed dual-clutch transmission (note, not an 8-speed like in other 992 911s).
 Those who are unhappy with the more pedestrian 911's Braun electric razor-like gear selector nub will be pleased to hear a proper shift lever will be placed on the center console for the dual-clutch-equipped GT3s.
 The 7-speed is the quicker option, helping the car to accelerate from 0-60 mph in 3.2 seconds.
 Top speed is 197 mph.
 Porsche also managed a Nürburgring lap time of 6:59.927, which is 17 seconds quicker than the time of the 991 GT3 and just a couple of seconds slower than the time of the 991 GT3 RS.
+You c;an watch in-car footage of that lap by clicking on the video above.

 For the first time in the 911 GT3's history there's a double wishbone front axle.
 It's a completely new setup compared to the previous car and also features in the GT3 Cup racer.
 Benefits are said to include improved steering accuracy and cornering stability.
 As for the multi-link rear suspension, not one part is shared with the other 911 models on sale today, according to Preuninger.